The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 This shift represents what I call “the revenge of the real”—a return to interfaces that work with our physical bodies and evolved capabilities rather than requiring us to adapt to artificial interaction paradigms.

-As touchscreen-based interfaces rack up casualties in cars and frustrate the users of “automated” check out systems, I predict a fundamental change in the future of design.
-I predict that we’ll go from prioritizing engaging experiences to creating pass-through.
+As touchscreen-based interfaces rack up casualties in cars and frustrate the users of “automated” check-out systems, I predict a fundamental change in the future of design.
+I predict that we’ll go from prioritizing engaging experiences to creating pass-through experiences.
 It means designing for the 99% of the time when technology should function alongside us, rather than the 1% when it needs prominent attention.
-When we drive a car, we focus on the road, and all other technologies, such as the wing mirrors and foot pedal, support our focus.
-This approach means measuring success through the amount of attention required to get the necessary information to complete a task, rather than accumulative feature adoption.

 The coffee shop around me continues its environmental choreography: temperature adjusting, electricity flowing, WiFi connecting seamlessly.
 These systems prioritize human comfort by providing reliable infrastructure over interactive features.
-They represent not the absence of technology but its highest aspiration—tools so well-designed they become extensions of the environment itself, leaving users free to focus on their actual goals rather than technological management.
+They represent not the absence of technology but its highest aspiration—tools so well-designed they become extensions of the environment itself, leaving us free to focus on their actual goals rather than technological management.

 Art by Tanya Kar